Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 \subsubsection{The irrotational-gauge (IG) method}

 As an alternative to the displaced-frame method, we introduce the irrotational-gauge method in this section, which provides the lab-frame Hamiltonian of the driven circuit in a form where the external drives explicitly couple to the Josephson inductive elements.
 Compared to earlier discussions on establishing the IG Hamiltonian for driven circuits~\cite{You2019,Riwar2022}, our approach can handle multimodal, multi-junction circuits with realistic geometry in the presence of both electrical and magnetic drive fields using well-established microwave simulation techniques.
-In what follows, we only consider circuits whose inductive elements are Josephson junctions; see Appendix \ref{app:lin_inductance} for a more general discussion of the applicability of the IG method.
+In what follows, we only consider circuits whose inductive elements are Josephson junctions.
+The method can also be generalized to include lumped-element inductors; however, its applicability to systems with distributed inductance remains limited (see Appendix \ref{app:lin_inductance} for more details).

 To arrive at the irrotational gauge Hamiltonian, we first perform the following time-dependent unitary transformation to Eq.~\eqref{eq:multimode_Hamiltonian_start} (refer to Appendix \ref{sec:app_irg}),